quantifiedmagic/quantifiedmagic.github.io/_posts/2021-06-25-is-the-magic-café-going-to-disappear.md

 ---
 ![disappear](https://media.giphy.com/media/VIzs0jgs8KmgVeTknN/giphy.gif){: width="250"}

-The Magic Café is a popular community for magicians for 20 years.
+Now 20 years old, The Magic Café is a popular community for magicians.
 Yet, with the popularity of Facebook groups, subreddits (e.g., [r/Magic](https://www.reddit.com/r/Magic/) and [r/CardMagic](https://www.reddit.com/r/cardmagic/)), the old-school design of The Magic Café may turn young magic enthusiasts away from the platform.

 Other decline signals include the end of the special guest of honor series, which included sessions with magic icons ranging from Eugene Burger to Darwin Ortiz.
-The last “guest of honor” was Xavier Spade in 2016 — the only guest that year.
+The last guest of honor was Xavier Spade in 2016 — the only guest that year.

 From personal experience, I go months without visiting The Magic Café.
 Yet, even after six months away, catching up is easy.
 In contrast, keeping up with posts on Reddit is more difficult.

 Is the volume of posts decreasing over time?
-Are there cyclical trends in posting behavior?
 Are certain areas of magic declining more than others?
 Is the Magic Café dying?
-In this post, I examine posting trends over time.
+In this post, I examine these questions and more.

 As always, find the code and the data linked below: